-By Dr. Adam J. Friedman – Coral Springs, Florida – Often misunderstood to be a diagnosis, sciatica is actually the term for a collection of symptoms, predominantly lower back pain combined with pain that typically extends through the buttocks region and down one leg.
+By Dr. Adam J. Friedman – Margate, Florida – Often misunderstood to be a diagnosis, sciatica is actually the term for a collection of symptoms, predominantly lower back pain combined with pain that typically extends through the buttocks region and down one leg.
 It’s one of the most prevalent forms of lower back pain and is regularly treated by chiropractors.

 Typically, when we are dealing with true sciatica, the patient will describe the pain as dull, achy, sharp, toothache-like, pins and needs or eerily similar to electric shocks.
 Sciatica can also manifest itself to include sensations of burning, numbness and tingling.
 In most instances, sciatica is caused by sciatic nerve compression.
 In my years of practice, the most common disorders that I’ve encountered known to cause sciatica include, but not limited to, lumbar spine subluxations (misalignment of vertebral bodies), herniated, bulging or slipped discs, pregnancy and childbirth, or other non-spinal disorders such as diabetes or by simply sitting on a wallet when placed in the back pocket.